Table of Contents

 4. How should you format your resume?

 Your format will depend on your unique experience and skills.
-If you already have some professional accounting experience, use the combination format, which highlights both your skills and work accomplishments.
-A chronological format is a good choice if you have extensive experience in accounting, as it emphasizes your work history.
-The functional format is best for first-time job seekers, as it emphasizes your skills rather than your work experience.
+If you already have some professional accounting experience, use the combination resume format, which highlights both your skills and work accomplishments.
+A chronological resume format is a good choice if you have extensive experience in accounting, as it emphasizes your work history.
+The functional resume format is best for first-time job seekers, as it emphasizes your skills rather than your work experience.

 5. How should you tailor your resume for different jobs?